 THE SET UP

-The main talks and presentations all take place on an outdoor, covered stage set in the main festival area that overlooks a stunning view of the Tamar Estuary.
+The main talks and presentations all take place on outdoor, covered stages set in the main festival area that overlook stunning views of either the Tamar Estuary Plymouth Harbour.
 If you fancy taking a break from the inspiring tales of adventure, then feel free to head off on a mini adventure of your own and try your hand at any one of the activities available at the festival including kayaking, paddle boarding and mountain biking.

 Mount Edgcumbe Country Park has the most stunning scenery and plenty of room to explore, you can check out the main house, take a walk down to the beach, explore the deer park or even see if you can find some of the live stock that live in the local area.

 If you're interested in exploring the stunning festival surroundings a bit further, it might be worth taking out one of the mountain bikes at the festival - they're free to use!
 Make sure you check out all the other activities and ways to get the maximum out of the festival. surroundings below. .

 Yeah, you can get to the festival by Boat!
 How cool is that?
 Pack your ruck sack and head to the Cremyll Ferry, which departs from Admirals Hard at Stonehouse in Plymouth, this service operates daily and takes only 7 minutes.
 Plymouth is well connected with regular train and bus services running from all around the UK and even international ferries from mainland Europe.
 The train ride down is an adventure in itself with spectacular views along the south coast of Devon.
 There will be sign posts to the festival grounds when you dock at Mount Edgcumbe.
 Check times on the Cremyll Ferry website here.